HashNuke/delorean/README.md

 The CSS file is in `dist/delorean.css`.
 The coffeescript source files are in `lib/`

-* Install CoffeeScript with `npm install -g coffee-script` or any other method you prefer
+* Install dependencies with `npm install` or install `coffee-script` and `bower` from npm yourself.
 * To compile once run `make`
-* To watch for changes during development run `make watch`
+* To watch for changes and compile during development run `make watch`